Coding-House/crunchbase2/README.md

 ## Redis support
-You can pass an object of options that [node_redis](https://github.com/NodeRedis/node_redis) recognizes as the second argument to init to enable caching of results in Redis.
+You can pass an object of options that [node_redis](https://github.com/NodeRedis/node_redis) recognizes as the second argument to init to enable caching of results in Redis. node_redis needs to be installed (`npm install redis`) for this to work.
-Here's an example configuration that will use the Redis URL in the REDIS_URL environment variable, falling back to localhost Redis if not set:
+Here's an example configuration that will use the Redis URL in the `REDIS_URL` environment variable, falling back to localhost Redis if not set:

 ```javascript
 var crunchbase = require('crunchbase-api');

 crunchbase.init(apikey, {url: process.env.REDIS_URL || 'redis://127.0.0.1:6379'});
 ```

+## Contributing
+Fork, make your changes, add yourself to contributors in package.json, bump version in package.json as needed, submit pull request, done!

+## License
+Apache 2.0